Traditional Arabic Hummus

 1. Drain the garbanzo beans, reserving the liquid.

-3. Place drained garbanzos, approx. 1/2 cup reserved liquid, lemon juice and olive oil in a blender and process until smooth.
+3. Place drained garbanzos, approximately ½ cup reserved liquid, lemon juice and olive oil in a blender and process until smooth.

 4. That’s IT!
 Isn’t that easy?

-Thanks for stopping by my middle eastern kitchen today.
-Enjoy the hummus.
-It’s better than that stuff you can buy in tubs, and much cheaper!
+Thanks for stopping by my Middle Eastern kitchen today!
+Enjoy the hummus—it’s better than that stuff you can buy in tubs, and much cheaper, too!

 Leave a Reply